AcademySoftwareFoundation/OpenColorIO/docs/api/python/frozen/pyopencolorio_formatmetadata.rst

    .. py:method:: FormatMetadata.__setitem__(self: PyOpenColorIO.FormatMetadata, name: str, value: str) -> None
       :module: PyOpenColorIO

       Add an attribute with a given name and value.
-If an attribute with the same name already exists, the value is replaced.
+If an attribute with the same name already exists, its value is replaced.
+Throw if name is NULL or empty.

    .. py:method:: FormatMetadata.addChildElement(self: PyOpenColorIO.FormatMetadata, name: str, value: str) -> None
       :module: PyOpenColorIO

-      Add a child element after the last child with a given name and value.
+      Add a child element with a given name and value.

       Name has to be non-empty.
 Value may be empty, particularly if this element will have children.
+Element is added after all existing children.
 Use getChildElement(getNumChildrenElements()-1) to access the added element.

    .. py:method:: FormatMetadata.clear(self: PyOpenColorIO.FormatMetadata) -> None
       :module: PyOpenColorIO

+      Remove all children, all attributes and the value.

    .. py:method:: FormatMetadata.getAttributes(self: PyOpenColorIO.FormatMetadata) -> PyOpenColorIO.FormatMetadata.AttributeIterator